 It even ships with travel adapters, so you can take it with you when you're away from home.

 Spigen S350 Apple Watch Stand

-Spigen is a trusted brand that we've recommended in many of our cases round ups before, so we're glad to see it create stands for the Watch.
-You won't get the sleek aluminum finish of some of the other more expensive stands but it's hard to complain when it costs less than a tenner.
-The S350 is compatible with Watch Series 1 to 5.
-Score.
+Spigen is a trusted brand that we've recommended in many of our cases round-ups before, so we're glad to see it create stands for the Watch.
+You won't get the sleek aluminium finish of some of the other more expensive stands but it's hard to complain when it costs less than a tenner.
+The S350 is compatible with Watch Series 1 to 6.